Customization and theming

 file.
 All radii in Launch UI are defined with the default Tailwind's utilities, so you have full control over them just by editing this single file.

-Read more about customizing border radius utilities in Tailwind CSS' border radius documentation.
+Read more about customizing border radius utilities in Tailwind CSS' documentation.

 Light and dark mode